Apex-master/Secure-Login-Registration-System/README.md

 # Secure-Login-Registration-System
-Built using HTML, PHP, JS.
+Built using HTML,CSS, JS and PHP.

 Using Xavier framework.